Imagine that after placing the order of your soon-to-be new favorite sneakers you don’t get order confirmation.

 Let’s take a closer look at how the different confirmation emails do this:

-- Subscription confirmation emails are also important for building up excitement for your subsequent content.
+• Subscription confirmation emails are also important for building up excitement for your subsequent content.
 Set the right tone with a warm welcome confirmation message for your new subscriber.
-You can also create a content workflow so that your brand message across all your emails are consistent.

 Now that you know the importance of each type of confirmation email, let’s look at the 4 pillars of high performing confirmation emails.